Clastify logo

 Easy

-State the charge on the ion commonly formed by sulfur.
+Deduce the charge of the ion most commonly formed by chlorine.

 Medium